koriley/ranger/readme.md

 The gulp file will compile the css to one file and all the js files separate.
 Js files are ported into the project using require.js

-TO COMPILE:
+TO COMPILE:<br/>
-one you have pulled the repo to your computer;
+once you have pulled the repo to your computer;
 1. run npm install
 2. run bower install
 3. run foundation watch.